Hogeschool Gent: Organisation

-Ghent University of Applied Sciences and Arts is one of the 17 university colleges in Flanders.
+University College Ghent is one of the 17 university colleges in Flanders.
 It was founded in 1995 when thirteen institutes of higher education merged.
-In 2001, a second merger took place to form Ghent University of Applied Sciences and Arts as we know it today.
-In 2003, Ghent University of Applied Sciences and Arts became part of the Ghent University Association, a cooperative body of universities and university colleges.
+In 2001, a second merger took place to form University College Ghent as we know it today.
+In 2003, University College Ghent became part of the Ghent University Association, a cooperative body of universities and university colleges.

-The governing bodies of Ghent University of Applied Sciences and Arts are the Board of Governors, the President, the Executive Board, the Principal, the Deans and the Faculty Councils.
+The governing bodies of University College Ghent are the Board of Governors, the President, the Executive Board, the Principal, the Deans and the Faculty Councils.

 Faculties

-Ghent University of Applied Sciences and Arts consists of three faculties and one School of Arts.
+University College Ghent consists of seven faculties and one School of Arts.
 Each of these entities is led by a dean, who is responsible for the day-to-day management of his or her faculty.